ActivexDiamond/actives-bin/README.md

 # Active's Bin
 A collection of short and useful Arch-/Linux-related scripts.
 Most are written in Bash.
+All scripts are as standalone as possible.
+No script depends on any other one in this bin, so you are free to snag only a single one; you do not need the entire bin.
+Most only require a POSIX system, though other might require extra dependencies such as a window system.

 Most are written by me but few are taken from online sources.
 In those cases, attribution is given in-script.